RodrigoSalles/WWTP-Variables-Prediction/README.md

 ## Setup
 * To run the notebooks of each case study, just have Python and Jupyter Notebook installed.
 * When running the notebook new models will be trained.
 To obtain the same results as in the paper, you must use the trained models, which are in the "modelos" folder.
+* To obtain the used datasets, install and run the BSM2 simulator.
+More details about the installation and operation of BSM2 can be found here https://github.com/wwtmodels and here https://wwtmodels.pubpub.org.

 ## Project Status